Albania: yachting's last Riviera, by Tristan Rutherford

 This 35-year concession is a proposed 1,100-berth marina for yachts of up to 75m.
 Now billed as Porto Albania, the project has broken ground under the aegis of Swiss development company Finsec.
 There’s no set finishing date.
 So it you want to profit by building a better one – or just fancy frolicking on a secret beach that global tourism forgot – you know who to call.

-Tristan Rutherford is a travel writer specialising in Albania and the Adriatic.
+Tristan Rutherford is a travel and yachting writer specialising in Albania and the wider Mediterranean.